madminer-tool/madminer-tutorial/_site/content/reana/exec_remotely.md

 This section describes executing the workflow on a REANA instance running on a remote cluster.
-This section assumes that you have installed and configured the REANA client and the MLFlow tracking server as described [here](preliminaries).
+This section assumes that you have installed and configured the REANA client and, optionally, the MLFlow tracking server as described [here](preliminaries).

 To determine if the connection is established check the following output